philipco/artemis-bidirectional-compression/README.md

 5. With one or two memories (one for each way)
 6. With or without momentum
 7. With or without Polyak-Ruppert averaging
+8. With or without devices sampling.
-8. ...
+9. ...

 Other features are planned to be coded to enhance the code and the possibilities.
 In this perspective, the code has been designed to easily implement other kind of algorithm.
 This is why, it presents an important part of abstract code.
-Up to now, we also implemented Momentum, SAG, SVRG, Coordinate descent, Adagrad, Adadelta methods.
-But this methods can not yet be used for federeted problems.
 The code is split into three packages:

 1. `machinery/`: It contains all the main classes designed to run the gradient descent.
 We are at the core of the